 Finally, I worry about the money flow.
 Too many of the “free commission” companies have changed their tune or disappeared over the years.
 I can see prices rising or services disappearing in their future.

-What I'd honestly recommend is opening an IRA or brokerage account at a mainstream brokerage like TD Ameritrade.
+What I'd honestly recommend is opening an IRA or brokerage account at a mainstream brokerage like TD Ameritrade or Fidelity.
 What most people don't realize is that you can open an IRA with no minimum, you can get access to hundreds of commission free ETFs, and you have a great app to use.
 You essentially can build your entire diversified portfolio for free, on an app.
 Check out TD Ameritrade for yourself.

 Don't just take my word for it with this review, try Robinhood for free right here: Signup for Robinhood